TikTok Is Turning New Artists Into Viral Sensations. But Who Actually Benefits?

 But this dynamic–of the world’s most valuable startup profiting off rising musicians who are just grateful for the exposure–has some music legal experts worried.
 “Unfortunately, a lot of the digital services resist paying for the music that makes their platforms successful, and it’s not right,” says Erin Jacobson, a music attorney who advises clients on intellectual property.

 TikTok secures licensing deals with different rights holders in the industry–from labels to publishing platforms like TuneCore–and pays to use their catalogs.
 The money then theoretically gets distributed back to the songwriters in the form of royalties.
 But the lack of a formalized and consistent structure favors established artists on major labels.
 Supa Dupa Humble, for example, said it was only after he reached out to TikTok that “Steppin'” was formally recognized in its database.
-And while Joji’s “Slow Dancing in the Dark” provided the background music to one of the platform’s biggest memes–#microwavechallenge, which had even Ryan Seacrest spinning around on the floor like food heating up in a microwave–a representative for his indie label, 88rising, said he did not have a deal with TikTok and has not been paid by the platform at all.
-The song was boosted outside the app, however, and became Joji’s biggest hit to date when it made the Billboard Hot 100 in March.
+Meanwhile, Joji’s “Slow Dancing in the Dark” provided the background music to one of the platform’s biggest memes–#microwavechallenge, which had even Ryan Seacrest spinning around on the floor like food heating up in a microwave.
+And while a representative for his label, 88rising, said he was not paid by TikTok for the song’s inclusion in the meme, he will be receiving royalties for streams through a licensing deal between Warner, which distributes his music, and TikTok (TikTok does not pay artists directly).
+The song was also boosted outside the app, and became Joji’s biggest hit to date when it made the Billboard Hot 100 in March.

 Asked about a potential imbalance of power, a TikTok spokesperson responded, “TikTok is an exciting way for songs and emerging artists to gain exposure and break through with a wide and varied audience.
 We work closely with rights holders to build and protect a library of sound on the platform which is available for users to infuse in their own short videos.”